 Before the pandemic, a few hundred patients in British Columbia were being monitored remotely each year.
 Using Remote Patient Monitoring, patients are able to track their health data through different biometric devices as well as through questionnaires, and this data is sent electronically to their health-care team.
-Now, roughly 20,000 patients are being monitored, and Matthew Varley, a patient at BC Cancer–Victoria, is one of them.
+Since April 2018, roughly 20,000 patients have been monitored, and Matthew Varley, a patient at BC Cancer–Victoria, is one of them.

 “A lot of people feel helpless when they’re diagnosed with an illness.
 Instead of everyone doing things for me, the remote monitoring was my way of participating too."